Logotype for Sky Harbour Group Corp

 Executive summary

-• Accelerated construction and completion of campuses in Dallas, Denver, Phoenix, and San Jose, with San Jose and SJC campuses contributing to a step-up in revenue growth.
+• Accelerated construction and completion of campuses in Dallas, Denver, Phoenix, and San Jose, with San Jose and SJC campuses contributing to significant revenue growth and portfolio expansion to 13 airport locations.

-• Rental revenue grew 64% year-over-year to $4.1 million for Q3 2024, driven by new operations and higher occupancy at multiple campuses.
+• Q3 2024 saw record results, with rental revenue up 64% year-over-year to $4.1 million, driven by new operations and high occupancy rates.

-• Guidance reiterated for break-even or positive operating cash flow by Q4 2025, supported by new campus openings and leasing.
+• Guidance reiterated for break-even or positive operating cash flow by Q4 2025, supported by new campus openings, leasing, and strong demand.

 Financial highlights

-• Q3 2024 net loss: $20.7 million, primarily due to a $16.0 million unrealized loss on warrants and increased operating expenses.
+• Net loss widened to $20.7 million for Q3 2024, primarily due to a $16 million unrealized loss on warrants and increased operating expenses.

 • Operating expenses rose 120% year-over-year in Q3, mainly from higher ground lease costs and new site operations.